Venom120/DungeonAndDragon-GameMaster/README.md

 **Docker containers not starting:**
 - Run `docker-compose down -v` to clean volumes
 - Check Docker daemon is running
-- Verify `.env.prod` files exist and are configured
+- Verify `.env.local` files exist and are configured

 **World state not updating:**
 - Check backend logs for function call errors